Blockchain Use Cases in Trade Finance

 How does a trade finance letter of credit work?
 Before the conclusion of the import contract, the terms of the contract are negotiated between the bank and the buyer.
 After the conclusion of the import contract, the bank carries out the procedure for registering a pledge and internal approval of the transaction and concluding a trade financing agreement with the buyer.

 Next, the bank opens a letter of credit and sends it to the seller through its correspondent banks, the seller, on the basis of the received letter of credit, ships the goods in favor of the buyer.
 Then, after the shipment of the goods, the seller provides the goods and accompanying documents to the correspondent bank in order to receive the bank’s payment.

 The respondent, having received and verified the documents, pays in favor of the seller while at the same time, the correspondent bank provides a deferred payment to the buyer.
 The buyer receives already paid goods and calmly sells them on the domestic market when the deferred payment expires.
 After that, he repays the amount of the received trade financing to the bank.

 Read more about blockchain technology in the food industry

 What are the benefits of blockchain?

-However, let's figure out what kind of technology it is, what are the advantages and disadvantages it possesses, and what are the prospects of blockchain in the market.
+However, let’s figure out what kind of technology it is, what are the advantages and disadvantages it possesses, and what are the prospects of blockchain development solutions in the market.